All Episodes

 Now, Boehner's over in Ohio.

-That's the Indiana primary, is coming up next week.
+That's the Indiana primary is coming up next week.

-Interesting too, the way this is shaping up because what does Trump do?
+Interesting, too, the way this is shaping up, because what does Trump do?

-Trump goes out and gets Bobby Knight.
+Trump goes out against Bobby Knight.

 Bobby Knight, one of the biggest people in Indiana, one of the most beloved, respected, and by the way, a fighter.

-If Bobby Knight didn't agree with the riffs, he'd throw a chair at him all across the court if he had to.
+If Bobby Knight didn't agree with the Riffs, he'd throw a chair at him all across the court if he had to.

 And so here's Bobby Knight talking about the guy that can get it done, and that's Donald Trump.